 What is Unitarian Universalism?

 Unitarian Universalism (UU) is a mainline religious organization with roots reaching back more than 200 years.
 Universalism was organized in 1793, and Unitarianism was organized in 1825.
 The two faiths consolidated into the Unitarian Universalist Association in 1961.
 This religion combines the richness of both faith traditions.
 Both groups trace their roots in North America to the early Massachusetts settlers and to the founders of the Republic.
-Overseas, their heritage reach back centuries to pioneers in England, Poland, and Transylvania.
+Overseas, their heritage reaches back centuries to pioneers in England, Poland, and Transylvania.

 Unitarian Universalist Beliefs

-UUism is creedless religion, meaning that we do not require members to adhere to dogma, or a specific belief system.
+UUism is a creedless religion, meaning that we do not require members to adhere to dogma, or a specific belief system.
 We celebrate diversity of beliefs while we affirm and promote seven principles:

 - The inherent worth and dignity of every person;

 - Justice, equity and compassion in human relations;

 - Acceptance of one another and encouragement to spiritual growth in our congregations;